-Legalization of Immigrants in the U.S.
+Legal Status for Illegal Immigrants in the U.S.

 Immigration Attorneys Serving Orlando, FL

 Legalization concerns the issue of whether or not immigrants who are in the United States illegally should be given provisions to receive a green card or citizenship.
 Under the Immigration Reform and Control Act, individuals who reside in the United States illegally can be given legal permission to remain.
 Over the past few years, immigration reform programs have been introduced and debated.

 Success is attainable but not easy.
 It is important to take every precaution necessary when pursuing legalization.
 One precaution you can take is to enlist the help of one of our attorneys from Brown Immigration Law to assist you with an adjustment of status application.
 The process often involves dealing with multiple government agencies, which can be confusing and time-consuming; however, an experienced attorney can help expedite the process and ensure that you are completing each step in accordance with all laws and requirements.